lucasjoliveau/doc/en/developer/tutorials/getting_started/12_sprinkles.md

 At this point of the tutorial we have already seen most of the concepts to do this.
 However, there is not a single solution and it can still be confusing if you don’t know where to start from.
 We’ll describe a step-by-step solution in the exercise.
-It can always be useful to find some examples in the Odoo codebase by looking for `oe_stat_button`.
+It can always be useful to find some examples in the Konvergo ERP codebase by looking for `oe_stat_button`.

 The following exercise might be a bit more difficult than the previous ones